jrencz/eslint/docs/rules/symbol-description.md

 ```

-Using `description` promotes easier debugging since when symbol is casted to string the description is used:
+Using `description` promotes easier debugging: when a symbol is logged the description is used:

 ```js
 var foo = Symbol("foo");